Logogistiks/sam4k/readme_developer.md

 ## ℹ️Overview

-This project is made with focus on Windows. \
-Theoretically, everything is coded cross-platform, but its not tested outside of windows.

 ### Basic functionality:
 1. transmitted bytedata is parsed as a [Transmission](#transmission) object
 1. shot data of transmission is collected in short-term [Memory](#memoryhandler)